serraict/serraict.github.io/index.md

         and with the organization's goals in mind.

         I think I'm skillful and knowledgeable,
-        yet I continuously find out there is tons of stuff I can do better and know little about.
+        yet I continuously find
+        that there are better ways to go about my work and that there still is much to learn.
       </p>
       <p>
         Do you think I can help you? <a href="#Contact">Let's get in touch!</a>